List of United States Navy aircraft squadrons: Scientific Development (VXS) squadron

 In 1993 the aircraft of Oceanographic Development Squadron Eight (VXN-8) were transferred to the Naval Research Laboratory's (NRL) Flight Detachment when that squadron was disestablished.
 In 2004 the NRL Flight Detachment was established as a squadron and designated VXS-1.
-As VXS-1 the squadron continues the support of a wide range of airborne research projects for the U.S. Naval Research Laboratory, United States Navy, and other contracting agencies of the U.S. Government.
+As VXS-1 the squadron continues the support of a wide range of airborne research projects for the Department of the Navy and other contracting agencies of the U.S. Government.